-We’re about to enter the exciting world of the SSL industry.
-Before you fall asleep or decide to take a pass, spend 27 seconds reading the next section — it summarizes all you need to know about a big change on the horizon for some SSL certificates.
+We’re about to enter the exciting world of the SSL encryption industry.
+Before you fall asleep or decide to take a pass, spend 27 seconds reading the next section — it summarizes all you need to know about SHA-1 and a big change on the horizon for some SSL certificates.

 Google says sayonara to SHA-1